net-daemon/docs/docs/v3/app_model/instancing_apps.md

 id: app_model_instancing
 title: Instance applications
 ---
 Instancing applications can be done in several ways.
-Here are the supported ones by NetDaemon.
+Here are the ones supported by NetDaemon.

-### Instancing an application using attribute
+### Instancing an application using an attribute

-Instance any class with the simple attribute like below.
+Instance any class with the `[NetDaemonApp]` attribute:

 ```csharp
 [NetDaemonApp]
 public class MyApp